 Are Indoor Runs Safe and Effective?

+Now you know what to do after a running injury, let's get back to the question of where you should run.
 Here's my bottom line on treadmill training sessions: Running is a great sport.
 That's why I try to get in jogs whenever I can, and it's why I highly encourage my patients to enjoy this form of physical activity.
 But treadmill injuries are extremely common.
 So I also recommend taking your runs outdoors whenever possible.
 Especially now, when we are all spending more time at home.

 If the treadmill is your best available option, of course I encourage you to stay active.
 All I ask is that you take care to avoid these common treadmill injuries.
 And come see me right away if any problems come up during or after one of your indoor training sessions.